covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Health Beliefs/SubjectiveRisks.rst

        not at all likely, very unlikely, rather unlikely, moderately likely, rather likely, very likely, certain, has already happened
             :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

-How likely do you think it is that you will need inpatient care if you became infected with the new coronavirus in the next 2 months?
+How likely do you think it is that you will need inpatient care if you became infected with the new coronavirus in the next 2 months? ``p_hospital_if_infect_self``
- *Variable:* ``p_hospital_if_infect_self``

 .. csv-table::